MuhammadMuzammilSharif/LocationManager/README.md

 # Location Manager #

-A location helper demo that let you get device current location using fused location provider (i.e. works even in the absence of internet).
+A location Manager demo that let you get device current location using fused location provider (i.e. works even in the absence of internet).
 (Fused Location Provider is a Google Play Service Location APIs).

 ## Introduction: ##